 The prime attraction of this temple in Kullu is the idol of Lord Rama in his chariot.
 Raja Jagat Singh, the king of Kullu, obtained this famous idol from Ayodhya and built the temple in the 17th century.
-It is now one of sacred sites for the Hindus visiting the state of Himachal Pradesh.
+It is now one of the sacred sites for the Hindus visiting the state of Himachal Pradesh.

 Many religious activities revolve around this temple, Dussehra being one that brings in crowds of tourists and pilgrims.
 This festival marks the triumph of good over evil.
 Its celebrations include burning the effigy of the demon king Ravana and rejoicing on the return of Lord Rama back to his homeland.
 Decorated with lights, Raghunathji Temple has a different look during this festival season.

-Legend of Raghunathji Temple
+Legend of Raghunathji Temple Himchal Pradesh

-According to popular folklore, Raja Jagat Singh was responsible for the death of a Brahmin family in the Tipri village.
+According to popular folklore, Raja Jagat Singh was responsible for the death of a Brahmin family in the Tipri Village.
 The Brahmin set fire to his own house after the king had sent his men to bring pearls from the Brahmin.
-To pay for his sins, the king sought the help of a saint, Shri Kishan Dass ji at Naggar.
+To pay for his sins, the king sought the help of a saint, Shri Kishan Dass Ji at Naggar.
 With his advice, Raja Jagat Singh embraced Vaishnava and went to Ayodhya to bring the idol of Lord Rama, now the principal deity of the Kullu Valley.

 How to Reach Raghunathji Temple